vignettes/docs/Diffanal_LimmaBC.Rmd

 variables.
 We also define a simple wrapper function that can help us

-remember the different limma
+remember the different limma steps.

 This document also provides examples of how to embed equations into an R markdown document, and how to cross-reference those equations.